project-lev0/Kokomade/README.md

-# SadPanda
+# Kokomade

-Chromium extension to access ExHentai
+no dependencies, lightweight Google Chrome extension for access to ExHentai

 ## Usage